Customer compensation and act of grace payments 109-07040000

 6 |

 Advise the customer what will happen next + Read more ...
-Advise the customer that once the claim is received by the Customer Compensation Team, a letter confirming receipt of their application will be sent and a claim manager will be allocated.
-For a compensation claim, the claim manager will:
+Advise the customer that once the claim is received by the Review Investigations Team, a letter confirming receipt of their application will be sent.
+When a compensation claim is allocated to a case manager, the case manager will:

 7 |